rlaboiss/center-on-new-viewbox/README.md

 This Inkscape extension sets the viewport to the A4 format (either portrait or landscape) and center the content of the drawing to that viewport.
-This may be useful for printing the drawing and ensuring that it will centered on the paper.
+This may be useful for printing the drawing and ensuring that it will be centered on the paper.

 ## Installation

 Copy the files `set-a4-viewport.inx` and `set-a4-viewport.py` into the Inkscape's `extensions/` directory.
-In Linux systems, you can use the provided `Makefile` to install the files in the user's extensions
+In Linux systems, you can use the provided `Makefile` to install the files into the user's extensions directory, by running:
-directory:

 ```sh
 $ make install